A [Checklist] For What To Pack For Tulum

 Snorkel and mask

-If you don’t want to hire gear or if your hotel doesn’t provide it, then bringing your own mask and snorkel is a good idea, especially if you want to do a lot of snorkelling.
+If you don’t want to hire gear or if your hotel doesn’t provide it, then bringing your own mask and snorkel is a good idea, especially if you want to do a lot of snorkeling.

 It works out more affordable and is usually a better experience when using stuff you know is a good fit.
 You don’t want to be left with a leaky mask or one that hurts your brow ridge.